 NOTE: We use my parent’s old-fashioned meat grinder to grind the cranberries and fruit.
 You can see us using it in pictures and video.

 Also, grind one large red unpeeled apple and two peeled oranges.
-Add them to the ground cranberries and mix it all together.
+Add them to the ground cranberries and mix them all together.

 A TOUCH OF SUGAR